varunchitturi/sat-md5-collider/README.md

   - The returned model is decoded back into bytes for `x` and into a 128‑bit integer digest `(a‖b‖c‖d)`.

 This approach yields a single, large SAT instance representing the entire MD5 pipeline.
 By freeing selected input bits and/or pinning the output digest, you can perform tasks like inversion or constrained collision search within the SAT framework.

-## License
-For course use and educational purposes.